Cooperative Grant Program with University of Scranton ($5,000 - $10,000)

 Graduate students may apply for a grant to help with graduate research/scholarly/creative project expenses.
 Students will be expected to participate in the Graduate Research Forum in the Spring or another appropriate venue.

-Recipients of the awards are responsible for submitting all receipts to the Office of Research and Community Collaboration before reimbursements will be authorized.
-Average grant award is $250.00 for graduate students and $500.00 for doctoral students.
-All original receipts must be submitted prior to June 1st of the academic year of the award.
+Recipients of the awards are responsible for submitting all receipts to the Office of Research and Sponsored Programs before reimbursements will be authorized.
+All original receipts must be submitted prior to May 1st of the academic year of the award.
 All funds used for transcription services must show hours recorded and the bill/invoice signed by the transcriber.

 Michael and Mary Alice Collins Murray '51, established The Murray Award for Research and Development in 2004.
 Mary Alice earned her bachelor's degree in chemistry and had a career in clinical pathology.
 Michael is a former executive with General Electric Corporation with first-hand knowledge of the research and discovery field.
 The Murrays have been enthusiastic in their support for the mission of Marywood University, and The Murray Award for Research and Development furthers that commitment.